RESEARCHER – EDUCATOR – ARTIST

-Professor Schupp is the Associate Director of the School of Music, Dance and Theatre at Arizona State University, where she is also a member of the Herberger Institute for the Art’s Core Equity Team.
+Professor Schupp is the Associate Director for Curriculum and Instruction in the School of Music, Dance and Theatre at Arizona State University, where she is also a peer coach in the Educational Equity Cohort.
 At ASU, Professor Schupp teaches courses at the graduate and undergraduate level in both the dance and dance education programs.
 Professor Schupp’s work as an artist, educator, and scholar has been recognized by her alma mater, SUNY at Buffalo, the Arizona Commision on the Arts, the Herberger Institute for Design and the Arts, and the Los Angeles Dance Resource Center (Horton Awards).
-Her forthcoming projects include the co-edited volume Dancing Across the Lifespan (with Pam Musil and Doug Risner) and Future(s) of Performance co-edited volume, with Sherrie Barr, Stories We Dance/Stories We Tell.
+Her forthcoming projects include edited volume Future(s) of Performance co-edited volume, with Sherrie Barr, Stories We Dance/Stories We Tell.

 NEWS & EVENTS